deimar10/Miits/README.md

     * comment or give feedback on offers
       * receive validation errors when handling feedback
       * receive a notification when successfully commenting on an offer
-  * Switch between dark/light theme
+  * Switch between dark/light theme (persisted in LocalStorage)
   * Differentiate between upcoming & past offers
 * Enterprise
   * Desktop Responsive